-Using the European Space Observatory’s Very Large Telescope, an international team of scientists believe that they have detected dark galaxies by observing their glow as they are illuminated by the ultraviolet light from a nearby and very bright quasar.
+Using the European Space Observatory’s Very Large Telescope, an international team of scientists believes that they have detected dark galaxies by observing their glow as they are illuminated by the ultraviolet light from a nearby and very bright quasar.

 For the first time, dark galaxies — an early phase of galaxy formation, predicted by theory but unobserved until now — may have been spotted.
 These objects are essentially gas-rich galaxies without stars.
 Using ESO’s Very Large Telescope, an international team thinks they have detected these elusive objects by observing them glowing as they are illuminated by a quasar.